Proto:The Legend of Zelda: Ocarina of Time Master Quest

 Room 124: depthテスト - (Depth Test)

 Another test room.
 There are nine squares in the background, and Link just falls.
-It was likely used to test the pre-rendered backgrounds.

 Room 125: ハイラルにわゲーム2 - (Hyrule Garden Game 2)

 A very unfinished duplicate of the Castle Courtyard.
 The area appears to be completely devoid of objects, and it causes severe graphical glitches with certain emulators.
 These glitches also cause the interface to not show up.
+This will crash on Nintendo 64 hardware.

 There are only two notable differences to the normal Castle Courtyard, apart from the usual stuff: